drufball/yosai/_drafts/attachment-issues.md

 Oh!
 Right.
 I almost forgot you were there.
 Sorry.
 I'm guessing you've never seen artifacts like this, huh?
 They're pretty rare, which is why finding so many in one place is so unbelievable.

 Why are they rare?
-Look at you!
-3 days connected to a powerful magical being and now you're thinking 'why isn't magic just everywhere?'.
+Look at you! three days connected to a powerful magical being and now you're thinking 'why isn't magic just everywhere?'.
 Not so rustic anymore, eh?

 Artifacts like this are rare because you have to form them using the fourth harmonic.
 It takes a very skilled adept to reach that level - Manabu and I just reached it a few months ago.